Extended affine Weyl groups of BCD type, Frobenius manifolds and their Landau-Ginzburg superpotentials: The proof of Theorem for the root systems of type

 In this section, we give an elementary proof of the Theorem \ref{thm1} for the root systems of type $B_l, C_l$ and $D_l$ for any fixed vertex of the Dynkin diagram.
-To this end, we first write down the explicit expressions of the invariant Fourier polynomials ${\tilde y}_j(x)$ that are defined in (\ref{ip-a}), (\ref{ip-b}) for these root systems with the fixed simple root $\al_k$, hereafter $\al_1,\dots, \al_l$ denote the standard base of simple roots as given in \cite{bb}.
+To this end, we first write down the explicit expressions of the invariant Fourier polynomials ${\tilde y}_j(x)$ that are defined by (\ref{ip-a}), (\ref{ip-b}) for these root systems with the fixed simple root $\al_k$.
 We then prove the theorem by using an approach that is similar to the one used in \cite{DZ1998}.

 For the root system of type $B_l$, the numbers $d_j$ defined in (\ref{zh-16}) have the values \beq d_i=i,\ 1\le i\le k,\quad d_j=k,\ k+1\le j\le l-1,\quad d_l=\frac{k}2, \\ \eeq for $k<l$ and \beq d_i=\frac{i}2,\ 1\le i\le l-1,\quad d_k=\frac{l}4 \eeq for $k=l$.
-The $W_a$-invariant Fourier polynomials $y_1(\bx),\dots, y_l(\bx)$ defined in (\ref{fip}) have the expressions \cite{hoffman} \eqa &&{y}_j({\bx})=\sigma_j(\xi_1,\cdots,\xi_l),\quad j=1,\dots,l-1, \\ && y_l(\bx)= \prod_{j=1}^{l} \left({e^{i\pi\, v_j }}+e^{-i\pi\, v_j }\right) , \eeqa where \eqa &&v_1=x_1,\quad v_m=x_m-x_{m-1},\quad 2\le m\le l-1,\nn\\ &&v_{l}=2 x_l-x_{l-1}, \\ &&\xi_j=e^{2\,i\pi\,v_j}+e^{-2\,i\pi\,v_j},\quad 1\le j\le l.\nn \eeqa Here and henceforth the functions $\sigma_j(\xi_1,\dots,\xi_l)$ denote the $j$-th elementary symmetric polynomial of $\xi_1,\cdots,\xi_l$ defined by \beq \prod_{j=1}^l (z+\xi_j)=\sum_{j=0}^l \sigma_j (\xi_1,\dots,\xi_l) z^{l-j}. \eeq
+The $W_a$-invariant Fourier polynomials $y_1(\bx),\dots, y_l(\bx)$ defined in (\ref{fip}) have the expressions \cite{hoffman} \eqa &&{y}_j({\bx})=\sigma_j(\xi_1,\cdots,\xi_l),\quad j=1,\dots,l-1, \\ && y_l(\bx)= \prod_{j=1}^{l} \left({e^{i\pi v_j }}+e^{-i\pi v_j }\right) , \eeqa where \eqa &&v_1=x_1,\quad v_m=x_m-x_{m-1},\quad 2\le m\le l-1,\nn\\ &&v_{l}=2 x_l-x_{l-1}, \\ &&\xi_j=e^{2\,i\pi v_j}+e^{-2\,i\pi v_j},\quad 1\le j\le l.\nn \eeqa Here and henceforth the functions $\sigma_j(\xi_1,\dots,\xi_l)$ denote the $j$-th elementary symmetric polynomial of $\xi_1,\cdots,\xi_l$ defined by \beq \prod_{j=1}^l (z+\xi_j)=\sum_{j=0}^l \sigma_j (\xi_1,\dots,\xi_l) z^{l-j}. \eeq

-For the root system of type $C_l$, the numbers $d_j$ are given by \beq d_1=1,\dots, d_{k-1}=k-1,\ d_j=k,\quad k\le j\le l. \eeq The $W_a$-invariant Fourier polynomials $y_1(\bx),\dots, y_l(\bx)$ defined in (\ref{fip}) have the expressions \beq y_j({\bx})=\sigma_j(\xi_1,\cdots,\xi_l). \eeq Here $\xi_j$ are defined by \beq \xi_j={e^{2\,i\pi\, \left( x_{{j}}-x_{{j-1}} \right)}}+ {e^{-2\,i \pi\, \left( x_{{j}}-x_{{j-1}} \right) }},\quad x_0=0,\ 1\le j\le l.\nn \eeq
+For the root system of type $C_l$, the numbers $d_j$ are given by \beq d_1=1,\dots, d_{k-1}=k-1,\ d_j=k,\quad k\le j\le l. \eeq The $W_a$-invariant Fourier polynomials $y_1(\bx),\dots, y_l(\bx)$ defined in (\ref{fip}) have the expressions \beq y_j({\bx})=\sigma_j(\xi_1,\cdots,\xi_l). \eeq Here $\xi_j$ are defined by \beq \xi_j={e^{2 i\pi \left( x_{{j}}-x_{{j-1}} \right)}}+ {e^{-2 i \pi \left( x_{{j}}-x_{{j-1}} \right) }},\quad x_0=0,\ 1\le j\le l.\nn \eeq